evolvedbinary/maven-jaxb2-plugin/README.md

-# JAXB2 Maven Plugin
+# JAXB Maven Plugin

 [![CI](https://github.com/evolvedbinary/maven-jaxb2-plugin/workflows/CI/badge.svg)](https://github.com/evolvedbinary/maven-jaxb2-plugin/actions?query=workflow%3ACI)
 [![Maven Central](https://img.shields.io/maven-central/v/com.helger.maven/maven-jaxb2-plugin-project.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.helger.maven%22%20AND%20a:%22maven-jaxb2-plugin-project%22)
 [![License](https://img.shields.io/badge/license-BSD%202-blue.svg)](https://opensource.org/licenses/BSD-2-Clause)

-## This is a fork of https://github.com/highsource/maven-jaxb2-plugin

-Forked from 0.14.1-SNAPSHOT

-I created it because of https://github.com/highsource/maven-jaxb2-plugin/issues/173

-I kicked JAXB 2.0 and 2.1 because I don't need it
+* **Supports JAXB 2 and JAXB 3.**

+## Provenance
+This is a fork of the JAXB2 Maven Plugin from [phax/maven-jaxb2-plugin](https://github.com/evolvedbinary/maven-jaxb2-plugin), which is itself a fork on [highsource/maven-jaxb2-plugin](https://github.com/highsource/maven-jaxb2-plugin), and we suspect that was itself a fork of the [javaee/metro-maven-jaxb2-plugin](https://github.com/javaee/metro-maven-jaxb2-plugin) which originated from *java.net*.

+The plugin from which this was forked has been commonly known as the: *"jvmnet JAXB2 Plugin"*.

+The purpose of our fork is to add support for JAXB 3.

+### Notes on Licensing
+The forks from which this project came claim that it is licensed under a [BSD-2 Clause](https://opensource.org/licenses/BSD-2-Clause) license.
+However, there is also evidence of Apache 2.0 licensed code within the project.
+The code in the original *java.net* project appears instead to have been dual-licensed as [CDDL 1.1](https://spdx.org/licenses/CDDL-1.1.html) and [GPL 2 + Classpath Exception](https://openjdk.java.net/legal/gplv2+ce.html) license.

+Whilst we believe it is likely that this code is Open Source and resides under a mix of the above discussed licenses, the exact licensing of the code remains murky at best.

 ## Introduction